Getting started

 Deep dive

-It is recommended to distribute your package under npm scope (opens in a new tab) because @napi-rs/cli by default napi will append the different platform suffixes to the npm package name as the package name for the different platform binary distributions.
+It is recommended to distribute your package under npm scope (opens in a new tab) because @napi-rs/cli will, by default, append different platform suffixes to the npm package name for different platform binary distributions.
 Using npm scope will help reduce the chance that the package name was already taken.

 For example if you want publish package @cool/core, with the macOS x64, Windows x64 and Linux aarch64 supported, @napi-rs/cli will create and publish four packages for you:

-In every platform binary package, there are cpu and os fields in there package.json:
+In each platform binary package, there are cpu and os fields in the package.json:

 {